Dashdorj Bayarkhuu: Career

 After graduating National University of Mongolia, Bayarkhuu worked one year as a translator-editor (Chinese) at Foreign Broadcasting Service, National Radio of Mongolia in 1979–1980, and was recruited to the army in June 1980 at the age of 24.
-While serving at the Mongolian army, Bayarkhuu studied at Military commander course and worked as Military Officer, Lieutenant in 1980–1983.
+While serving at the Mongolian army, Bayarkhuu studied at Military commander course and worked as military officer, lieutenant in 1980–1983.
 He was also translator at the Mongolia-China border inspection discussion in 1982.

-After being demobilized from the army in December 1983, Bayarkhuu worked as Translator-Editor at the Mongolian Central Government Telegraphic Agency “MONTSAME” in Ulaanbaatar, Mongolia from January to October 1984.
-Later in 1984–1985, he was transferred to the Ministry of Foreign Affairs and promoted to Administrative and Consular Officer at the Embassy of Mongolia to People’s Republic of China.
+After being demobilized from the army in December 1983, Bayarkhuu worked as translator and editor at the Mongolian Central Government Telegraphic Agency “MONTSAME” in Ulaanbaatar, Mongolia from January to October 1984.
+Later in 1984–1985, he was transferred to the Ministry of Foreign Affairs and promoted to administrative and consular officer at the Embassy of Mongolia to People’s Republic of China.
 After serving his duty in Beijing, Bayarkhuu continued to work at MONTSAME Agency in 1986–1988 as editor, Bulletin of International Affairs of The Time magazine in Mongolian.
 Subsequently, he became the editor-in-chief of The Time, which was the first magazine that focused on international affairs.

 Bayarkhuu is one of the supporters and participants of the Mongolian Democratic Revolution during the period of 1989–1990.
 He wrote about democratic ideology, freedom and reformation in The Time magazine that attracted many readers.

-In autumn of 1990, Bayarkhuu went to Moscow with his family to study at the Diplomatic Academy of Ministry of Foreign Affairs, U.S.S.R.
+In autumn of 1990, Bayarkhuu went to Moscow with his family to study at the Diplomatic Academy of Ministry of Foreign Affairs, U.S.S.RDiplomatic Academy of the Ministry of Foreign Affairs of the Russian Federation.
 He observed the process of splitting U.S.S.R. and formation of new Russia.
 Bayarkhuu finished the Academy specializing in Soviet and Russian international policies.

 He was invited by National University of Mongolia and became professor at National University of Mongolia, School of Foreign Service in 1993–1998 and 2001–2005.

 Bayarkhuu joined Democratic Party and spread publications about democratic ideology through Mongolia.
 The party acknowledged Bayarkhuu’s effort and offered him to run for parliamentary election in 1996, which he denied.